fortunkam/webapp-and-database/readme.md

-# Simple script to configure an app service and datasbe for an Umbraco 7 empty install
+# Simple script to configure an app service and database for an Umbraco 7 empty install

 - Azure App Service with Managed Identity
 - SQL Server + database with firewall rules to lock down DB to self and web app only